IntellegixLabs/HTMLOS-Full/README.md

   - Persistent storage using browser APIs (e.g., LocalStorage or IndexedDB).
   - Additional built-in apps like a Calculator, Media Player, and Web Browser.
   - Improved performance and compatibility across all browsers.

 ---

-## 📚 Documentation

-For detailed documentation on how to use HTML OS and its features, please refer to the [Wiki](https://github.com/your-username/htmlos/wiki).

----